carrywater/angel-drone-unity/README.md

   <p>Users will step into the shoes of Linda, a caregiver facing a heart attack emergency involving her partner, John, in their suburban house.
 Through this immersive narrative presented from Linda's perspective, our teams aimed to effectively convey the system's key features and user interactions.</p>

   <p>The goal is for users to experience and review the design of the drone-enhanced emergency response system.
 This form of presentation will be especially impactful in VR due to the heightened sense of presence and emotional connection to the scenario due to the 6 degrees of freedom in movement, and rotation of their head and controllers.
 Coupled with stereo audio and haptic feedback, the immersive space allows for a more complete understanding of the system's potential benefits and areas of improvement.
-The user will be able to perform simple tasks and interactions, such as helping to position John optimally, clearing his airways, opening doors, and following instructions given by the drone operator.</p>
+The user will be able to perform  tasks and interactions. </p>
 </details>

 > Go to [Project Page](https://mobility-squad.com/angel)